 A CCP should determine the amount and regularly test the sufficiency of its total financial resources available in the event of a default or multiple defaults in extreme but plausible market conditions through rigorous stress testing.

-This consideration does not apply to UNISS since the system is not a CCP.
+This consideration does not apply to UNISS as the system is not a CCP.

 Key consideration 6: